-The internal battery in the Open Sesame door operator is a 12 volt, 1.2Ah sealed lead-acid type, like in a car.
+The internal battery in the Open Sesame door operator is a 12 volt, 1.2Ah sealed lead-acid type.
 We use the MK (brand) ES1.2-12.
-Typically it will last from 2-5 years before needing to be replaced.
+Typically it will last from 3-5 years before needing to be replaced.
 Usually, at the end of its life, you will notice that the door opens and closes more slowly, then finally reaching a point where the door fails to open.
 Of course, if you have had a power outage recently, the battery could just need to be recharged.
-This should happen in a few hours after the power returns (make sure the on-off switch is in the “off” position to ensure no charging problems).
-Also, make sure that the power transformer is still plugged into the wall outlet and that the green light on it is lit.
+This should happen in a few hours after the power returns (make sure the on-off switch is in the “off” position to ensure fastest recharging).
+Also, make sure that the power transformer is still plugged into the wall outlet and that the green light on the transformer is lit.

-The battery (or the equivalent of another brand) can be obtained from Open Sesame or locally, at a Batteries Plus or Interstate Battery store if you have one locally.
-If not we will sell one to you for $25, plus $10 shipping (UPS Ground).
+The MK battery (or the equivalent of another brand) can be obtained from Open Sesame or locally, at a Batteries Plus or Interstate Battery store.
+Sometimes, security access stores also sell this type of battery.

-When putting in the new battery be sure that the connectors fit tight on the battery terminals, a loose connection here could cause problems.
+When putting in the new battery be sure that the connectors fit tight on the battery terminals, a loose connection could cause problems.
 You can squeeze the terminals gently with a pair of pliers while they are disconnected if necessary to make the connection tighter.
 Make sure to observe the correct polarity when replacing the wires on the battery terminals.
 The tape that was over the battery terminals keeps them from scratching through the paint and shorting out on the inside of the cover, so be sure to replace the tape.

-Put the battery back in the operator by positioning it under the black screw head and swivel the back of the battery inward.
-Replace the tape strip on the side of the battery to hold it in place.
-Replace the cover and tighten the two screws (be careful not to strip the threads).
+Once the battery is in place, with the wires connected and the electric tape placed over the connections, replace the cover and tighten the two screws.
 If you need assistance with this you can always call us at 800-673-6911 during our regular business hours.
 (9am to 5pm M-F, Pacific Time)